miguelrcborges/archinstallscript/README.md

 - winefi: Windows EFI partition to be detected by systemd-boot.
 If defined, its contents will be copied to your EFI partition, allowing systemd-boot to detect it and provide an option to boot into your Windows installation.

 Optional:
+- timezone: clock timezone.
+Defaults to an automatically detected value using IP-based geolocation.
 - editor: either neovim, vim, or nano.
 Defaults to neovim.
 - swap: swap partition.
 - home: home partition.